BSC-CNS-EAPM/AdaptivePELE/AdaptivePELE/docs/Examples.rst

 Note that if we change a clustering parameter in a restart run, AdaptivePELE will recluster all the snapshots, which will fail if previous trajectories are not present.

-In order to analyse trajectories
+In order to analyse trajectories,